Photo: White Whale Records / Public domain via Creative Commons

 # 3 – You Showed Me

-This was just one of the songs that had this slow, mysterious groove and incredibly warm vocals, making it so highly addictive.
+This was just one of the songs with a slow, mysterious groove and incredibly warm vocals, making it highly addictive.
 I could listen to this one every day, and hearing it on the radio will still bring me back to the 1960s.
 It’s simply a song to die for.

 # 2 – Elenore